gokcedilek/portfolio/content/project/resess/index.md

 # slides: example
 ---

-Timeline: Dec 2020 - present
+Timeline: Feb 2021 - present

-I am currently working on developing a tool to create static call graphs for microservices-based applications using [OpenAPI](https://www.openapis.org/) & [Swagger](https://swagger.io/).
-The aim of this project is to be able to make the call graph generation procedure framework-agnostic through the use of the common OpenAPI specifications across different languages and microservices frameworks.
+I am currently working on researching methods to create static call graphs for microservices-based applications using [OpenAPI](https://www.openapis.org/) & [Swagger](https://swagger.io/) toolset.
+The aim of this project is to be able to make the call graph generation procedure framework-agnostic through the use of the common OpenAPI specifications across different Java microservices frameworks.

 I will add more updates soon!